Bas3d-Labs/drand-quicknet-evm/packages/registry-sdk/README.md

 period: 3 seconds
 ```

+Use the corresponding chain-security profile for normative network policy and
-Use the repository deployment manifest as the complete trust-root record.
+the deployment manifest for artifact identity.

 ## API